 Temperature set point ranges in residence halls remains 68°F to 74°F year-round.
 Residents are asked to be aware that changes between winter / spring and summer / fall, during seasonal changes, swings in external daytime and night time temperatures may at times affect room temperatures which will still adjust to remain in the range of 68°F to 74°F.

 - What if it is too hot (or cold) when I work late or on the weekend?
 Manual override during unoccupied hours is available - see directions for your specific

 - What if I need to schedule an event during unoccupied hours?
-Contact Facilities Support Center at (214) 768-7000 two weeks prior to your event to assure the event space is the proper temperature for your event.
+At least three weeks prior to your event, please log in to STABLE and submit an Event Request.
+This helps us ensure your event space is the proper temperature before the event begins.